dwkim78/upsilon/README.md

 The returned ```features``` is an OrderedDict variable containing the names of features (i.e. key) and values of the features (i.e. value), sorted by the names.
 The following table shows a list of the keys.
-For details about these features, see Kim et al. 2015 (in preparation).
+For details about these features, see Kim & Bailer-Jones (2015, submitted).
 Among these features, only 16 marked with (+) are used to predict a class.
 Other features marked with (-) are additional features.